 The first step toward protecting yourself is recognizing the many hazards you face on the job.
 To do this, you must know which situations can place you in danger.
 Knowing where to look helps you to recognize hazards.
+Below are some examples:

-Heads up: Inadequate or improper electrical wiring was one of OSHA's top 10 most commonly cited violations during 2011!!
 An electrical wiring hazard exists when the wire is too small for the current it will carry or is not connected properly.
 Normally, the circuit breaker in a circuit is matched to the wire size.
 However, in older wiring, branch lines to permanent ceiling light fixtures could be wired with a smaller gauge than the supply cable.
 Let's say a light fixture is replaced with another device that uses more current.
 The current capacity (ampacity) of the branch wire could be exceeded.
 When a wire is too small for the current it is supposed to carry, the wire will heat up.
 The heated wire could cause a fire.

 When you use an extension cord, the size of the wire you are placing into the circuit may be too small for the equipment.
 The circuit breaker could be the right size for the circuit but not right for the smaller-gauge extension cord.
 A tool plugged into the extension cord may use more current than the cord can handle without tripping the circuit breaker.
 The wire will overheat and could cause a fire.

 The kind of metal used as a conductor can cause an electrical hazard.
 Special care needs to be taken with aluminum wire.
 Since it is more brittle than copper, aluminum wire can crack and break more easily.
 Connections with aluminum wire can become loose and oxidize if not made properly, creating heat or arcing.